Rivet Hypothesis: we are stronger with diversity

 Diversity is key to the success of our agricultural systems and to society.

 As a country, there has been such a strong push back against accepting differences and supporting diversity.
 It is without surprise that those exact same patterns and behaviors are occurring in the agricultural system.
-This has left us weak and sick in desperate need of refocusing and rejuvenation.
+This has left our food system weak and in desperate need of refocusing and rejuvenation.
 In Oregon, there has been a strong push toward sustainability and organics.
 As the public supports these movements they will continue to grow and flourish.

 How can we embrace our differences, and enhance the diversity in our lives on every level?